 You can rely on our immigration lawyer in Ireland for assistance in moving to a country where one can find numerous opportunities.
 If you need more information on Ireland permanent residency, we can guide you.
 You can also call our lawyer in the case you need assistance on citizenship matters (permanent residents can qualify for citizenship if specific requirements are met).

 The main immigration options in Ireland in 2021

-Foreign citizens have several choices related to Ireland permanent residency.
+When it comes to obtaining permanent residency in Ireland, foreign citizens have several legal pathways that they can choose from.
 When interested in immigration to Ireland, here are the most common reasons under which an Irish residence permit can be obtained:

 - short-term and long-term residence permits which also apply to non-EU citizens;

 - arriving in Ireland for investment purposes and here, investors can obtain business visas or investment visas (also necessary only for citizens outside the EU);

 - arriving in Ireland for visiting purposes – a visa can be necessary for both short-term stays, as well as for long-term stays;

 - retirement residence permits available for foreign citizens who can support themselves.